Park Promenade + Bike Path + Restroom

 RESTROOM ON THE WATERFRONT

-We are designing a unique all-gender public restroom that will be staffed part-time when open.
-It will be located on the promenade in a central location along the Waterfront between Union St and University St. The restroom is being designed with several key goals in mind.
-These include making it a welcoming, safe, and clean facility for users of all ages and abilities, accommodating families, and expressing the unique character of the Waterfront.
-The restroom is designed with 6 all-gender stalls with privacy for users in mind, while the architectural design allows for an open and airy feeling with natural ventilation.
-The project design phase will wrap up this year and we will begin construction in early 2024.
+In early 2025, we will open a unique all-gender public restroom which will be staffed part-time.
+The restroom is located on the waterfront promenade in a central location between Union St and University St. The restroom is being designed with several key goals in mind.
+These include making it a welcoming, safe, and clean facility for users of all ages and abilities; accommodations for families; and details that express the unique character of the Waterfront.
+Six all-gender stalls feature privacy door and wall panels, while the architectural design allows for an open and airy feeling with natural ventilation.

 ART